 Wikipedia definition: “A Red Team Assessment is similar to a penetration test in many ways but is more targeted.
 The goal of the Red Team Assessment is NOT to find as many vulnerabilities as possible.
 The goal is to test the organization's detection and response capabilities.
 The red team will try to get in and access sensitive information in any way possible, as quietly as possible.”

-Objective: To find an entrance to specific information without causing alarm from internal systems, thus also testing the organization’s response capabilities, time to response, etc.
+Objective: Find an entrance to specific information without causing alarm from internal systems, thus also testing the organization’s response capabilities, time to response, etc.

 Red Teaming Examples: